 In writing, the students use the Six Traits model as a framework for any piece of writing.
 The traits – ideas, organization, fluency, voice, word choice, conventions – are taught one by one with examples and practice to support each.
 As the year progresses, they are able to use this common trait language to talk about their own writing and the literature we’re reading as well.

-Social studies and science skills are primarily taught and reinforced in tandem with language arts skills, as we read and reflect on the content, then do a long-term research project or hands-on experiment.
+Social studies skills are primarily taught and reinforced in tandem with language arts skills, as we read and reflect on the content, then do a long-term research project or hands-on experiment.

 How We Use Project-Based Learning in Fourth Grade